lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Tasks.md

 	- [ ] check the difference bween pass-by-value and pass-by-reference (in c++ and java)
 	- [ ] trip said " O(log(n)) is the fastest possible runtime for search algorithms.
 Why is that?"
 	- [ ] i asked this during lecture but honestly didn't get it...why does using a forloop to iterate through the index instead of passing it through the method allow for identical possibilities to be searched?
+	- [ ] why does countZeroSumSubsets from asisgn3 part 2 warmup work??
 - optional practice;
 	- [ ] section 3 practice
 	- [ ] section 2 assignments...Twice bonus